apiato/documentation/docs/general/contribution-guide.md

 #### Add new component generator.

 General Info: the only function that gets called whenever a command is executed is the `handle()` function.
-This function exist on the abstract class `Apiato\Core\Generator\GeneratorCommand` which does all the common job for all the generator commands.
+This function exists on the abstract class `Apiato\Core\Generator\GeneratorCommand` which does all the common job for all the generator commands.
 For better understanding of how things work.
 Make sure you read that function.

-1 - Add create new command by copy pasting any of the existing components commands already supported.
+1 - Add create new command by copying and pasting any of the existing components commands already supported.
 The `Generator/Commands/RouteGenerator.php` is a great example.

 For each generator you need to implement exactly one method (as it is defined in the respective interface)